DrakenStark/ToggUltima/README.md

 # ToggUltima
 UdonSharp toggle script for standard buttons with useful options.
-Synchronizing capability with minimized network impact for any size world, even large scale worlds built like a puzzle dungeon from a popular game series!
+Synchronizing capability with minimized network impact for any size world- even large scale worlds built like a puzzle dungeon from a popular game series.

 Action Script:
 - Quickly setup buttons to toggle on/off game objects (i.e. mirrors, video players, doors, etc.)